aphelyon/cs4720-final-project/README.md

 Need to figure out how to grab CampusDish Data

-       --> 60%
-            --> need to finish time range and the other dining halls --> Significant issues: time delay...
+       --> Done but should be looked over and tested Significant issues: time delay...
                         grabbing data working vs user perceived speed

 Need to make firebase with data of all the restaurants that are plus dollar and meal exchange eligible